gs1/healthcare-gmn-helpers/java/README.md

 ========================================

-This contains an official Java helper library provided by GS1 for check character generation and verification of a Global Model Number (GMN) when it is used for Regulated Healthcare medical devices that fall under the EU regulations EU MDR 2017/745 and EU IVDR 2017/746, specifically when a GMN is used as the embodiment of a Basic UDI-DI.
+This contains an official Java helper library provided by GS1 for check character pair generation and verification of a Global Model Number (GMN) when it is used for Regulated Healthcare medical devices that fall under the EU regulations EU MDR 2017/745 and EU IVDR 2017/746, specifically when a GMN is used as the embodiment of a Basic UDI-DI.